-A customer’s usage is wirelessly sent to an energy supplier through a secure national communication network (or the DCC) which typically is used by a smart meter.
 This makes it easier for energy companies to provide accurate billings.
-On top of that, smart meters are much easier to check since they come with in-home displays that provide the customer with real-time information such as the amount of kWh they’ve consumed.
+On top of that, smart meters are much easier to check since they come with in-home displays that provide the customer with real-time information, including the amount of kWh they’ve consumed.

 Why are smart meters good for small businesses?

 Smart meters are great for small businesses because they help consumers gain a little bit of control over their usage as it is much easier to track their costs.